jbiancot/ubuntu_lamp/README.md

 # What files have been modified ?

-I have changed a few files with my custom setup but they were tiny modifications, please refer to the Dockerfile to the the logic
+I have changed a few files with my custom setup but they were tiny modifications, please refer to the Dockerfile to the the logic.

-At the moment: only apache2.conf and 000-default.conf were modified with a couple of extra lines but I kept the unaltered version of the files on the same directory where the files reside with suffix *backup.conf*
+At the moment, only apache2.conf and 000-default.conf were modified more substantially with a couple of extra lines but I kept the unaltered version of those files on the same directory, just look for the file name and suffix *...backup.conf*

-Here the list of packages I have used on some LAMP projects and what I have started with:
+# Here the list of packages I have used on some LAMP projects and what I have started with:#

 # Apache modules
 ```